-Through Change the Record – a two-year initiative launching in January 2020 – we will connect 50 women to the commercial music industry through the development of a female-led record label, business start-up training and work placements with major industry partners across the commercial and independent scenes.
+Through this two-year initiative, launching in January 2020, we will connect 50 women to the commercial music industry through the development of a female-led record label, business start-up training and work placements with major industry partners across the commercial and independent scenes.

 This builds on the success and impact of our Both Sides Now programme, and follows last year’s gender pay gap statistics which highlighted that women working in the music industry earn almost 34% less than their male counterparts (the national average is 18%).